iDataist/Design-a-Recommendation-Engine/README.md

 # Design a Recommendation Engine

 ## Project Overview
-I  analyzed the interactions that users had with articles on the IBM Watson Studio platform, and made recommendations to them about new articles they might like.
+I  analyzed the interactions that users had with articles on the IBM Watson Studio platform, and designed a recommendation engine on new articles that users might like.

 ## Project Steps